 Marine house batteries are used to power up equipment that requires a constant flow of energy.
 The one thing is that you can’t compromise when it comes to powering up your boat’s electrical system.
-There’s no substitute for a deep cycle battery for powering the electrical system inside your boat.
+There’s no substitute for a deep-cycle battery for powering the electrical system inside your boat.

 Why use an AGM Battery on your Battery Bank

 AGM deep cycle batteries are most often used in marine applications, RVs battery banks, rooftop solar systems, and other applications that require frequent charging or discharging of the battery without maintenance. because of their ability to withstand vibration and motion while being charged.